WindyBanana/launcify/.ai/MANDATORY_READ_FIRST.md

 **YOU RUN ALL COMMANDS:**
 - Users NEVER run terminal commands
 - YOU run ALL commands using the Bash tool
-- User says "install X" → YOU run `npm install X` immediately
+- User says "install X" → YOU run `pnpm install X` immediately
-- First interaction → YOU run `npm install` automatically
+- First interaction → YOU run `pnpm install` automatically
 - Diagnostic commands → YOU run immediately, no permission needed

 ## Before Responding to ANY User Request